Chris-Graffagnino/cardano-node-guide/docs/securing-ssh-access.md

 -- DISCLAIMER: By using this guide, you assume sole risk and waive any claims of liability against the author.

 -- Note: This guide is for running cardano-node  on a virtual private server (VPS), running Ubuntu 20.04.
--- Note: This guide assumes your local machine is a Mac, but most instructions are executed on the remote machine.
+-- Note: This guide assumes your local machine is a *Mac*, but most instructions are executed on the remote machine.
 -- Note: anything preceded by "#" is a comment.
 -- Note: anything all-caps in between "<>" is an placeholder; e.g. `"<FILENAME>"` could be `"foo.txt"`.
 -- Note: anything in between "${}" is a variable that will be evaluated by your shell.